 Community Days School Program

-Students can explore actvities that made the historic community of Ephrata.
-Write with a quill pen, build a chair, and discover why the doctors of old were not hte first place to seek medical help.
-This open-house day features stations with 15 minute presentations.
+Students are welcome to explore the activities that made the community of Ephrata a thriving center of life in colonial days.
+This open-house day features stations with 12-15 minute presentations throughout the historic site.
 Travel at your own pace from station to station in any order.
-Tuition: $6.00 for students, one adult admitted free with every ten students, additional adults pay $9 each.
-No member discounts are offered.
+This is a great experience for students of all backgrounds.
+Tuition: $6.00 for students, one adult admitted free with every ten students, additional adults pay $9.00 each.
 Reservations strongly encouraged.

 632 West Main Street, Ephrata, PA 17522